 Going back to our main topic of “Google” vs. “Google and search partners”.

-Generally, if you are running an AdWords campaign, early on in your test campaign, including search partners may be beneficial for you to get a “feel of the water”.
+Generally, if you are running a Google Ads campaign, early on in your test campaign, including search partners may be beneficial for you to get a “feel of the water”.
 After running your campaign for a while, you can decide whether or not if the traffic from search partners are converting and go from there.

 Some can argue that since search partners show advertisements from paid AdWords campaigns and not organic search results, you should not consider search volume from search partner sites for SEO.